tatfook/MovieCodecPlugin/README.md

 Add environment variable `NPLRUNTIME_ROOT` that point to git root of NPLRuntime.

 Open this folder with visual studio 2017 or above and build the cmake file.
-The output is in folder `Mod/MovieCodecPlugin/MovieCodecPlugin.dll` along with some prebuild dll files
+The output is `Mod/MovieCodecPlugin/MovieCodecPlugin.dll`, which has no external dependencies.

-One can also run `MakePackage.bat` which will generate the `MovieCodecPlugin.zip` paracraft mod installer file.
+Run `MakePackage.bat` which will generate the `MovieCodecPlugin.zip` paracraft mod installer file.
+This file can be copied to `Mod/MovieCodecPlugin.zip` to install it manually to paracraft.

-### How to Install
+### How to Install On Win32
-Open paracraft's mod site and install MovieCodecPlugin
+Open paracraft's mod site and install MovieCodecPlugin, make sure it is enabled by default.

-### How to Install Manually?
-Open paracraft and copy `Mod/MovieCodecPlugin/*.dll` to `[paracraft]/Mod/MovieCodecPlugin/`

 ### How to Run
 Press F9 or use `/recoder` command to launch the movie codec.